Learn-Together-Pro/CgArt/curriculum/tasks/2_digital_literacy/Krita.md

-# Create art in Krita
+# Create digital artwork in Krita
-Create art in Krita with characters in the foreground and mountains in the background.
+Apply the knowledge gained to create a simple digital artwork of your choice.

-You can compose art from different images from internet or draw everything yourself
+You can create art using photobrash or draw everything yourself